springfall2008/predai/predai/DOCS.md

 **Sensors** This is an array of entities to predict the future on

   - **Name** Give the name of the entity exactly as in Home Assistant
-  - **Subtact** can be used to subtract another numerical value from the first entity, mostly used to remove things like car charging from energy data
+  - **Subtact** can be used to subtract another numerical value from the first entity, mostly used to remove things like car charging from energy data.
+Can also be a list of sensor names to subtract.
   - **days** Sets how many days in the past to take the history from
   - **incrementing** - When true the sensor is always incrementing (e.g. energy used), but can include resets.
 When False they are individual values.
   - **reset_daily** - When true the sensor value is reset to 0 at midnight (e.g. energy per day)